Graham Reid | | 4 min read

 The string arrangements are sublime, and I once described his signature tune Charmaine to a friend as exactly the kind of music I would want to hear if I was floating warm, naked and weightless in space.

-There is an ethereal weightlessness about Mantovani music which is quite extraordinary -- and you don’t have to draw too long a bow to make the connection with the ambient music of Brian Eno or some of the translucent music on albums on Eno’s Obscure label in the mid Seventies.
+There is an ethereal, gravity-defying sound to Mantovani music which is quite extraordinary -- and you don’t have to draw too long a bow to make the connection with the ambient music of Brian Eno or some of the translucent music on albums on Eno’s Obscure label in the mid Seventies.

 Mantovani played popular tunes -- Greensleeves, If I Loved You, As Time Goes By, Moulin Rouge, Summertime -- and was at his best when the melodies were effortless and almost innocuous.
 That allowed him reign for deft and understated arrangements, and for the listener not to be seduced into tracking an unheard lyric in their head.